PyromancerBoom/Orbital23/README.md

 8. Registry Proxy Server: An RPC server that can perform health checks, on behalf of the gateway has been included in the project as well.
 This RPC server is a special server that has direct access to the Consul Service Registry.
 When servers ping the `/health` or `/connect` endpoint of the gateway, the gateway can proxy handling this request to this RPC service (if one or more of the Registry Proxy servers are online).
 This frees up space and resources so that the gateway can handle other requests.
 This is an optional server that the admin may decide to boot up; if the gateway detects it's offline, then it will perform a health check and connection requests itself.

+Note:
-Note: This service is kept optional because it may be a bottleneck if only a few servers are making requests to the `/health` or `/connect` endpoints.
+- This service is kept optional because it may be a bottleneck if only a few servers are making requests to the `/health` or `/connect` endpoints.
 It is advised to boot this service up only when there are many servers connected to the system.
+- There may be multiple instances of this service running at the same time.
+A round robin load balancing is used to determine connection.
 <a href="#top">Back to top</a>

 ### IDL Management <a name="idlmanagement"></a>